ppant/ppant.github.io/_posts/2020-09-30-summary_of_september.md

 layout: post
 ---
 So, we are already at the end of the month, as usual, I couldn't write many posts despite multiple posts lying in the draft folder to be published.
 It was such a busy month, here are a few things which I was doing and hopefully will continue in next month.
-* Working on Elastic Search - ELK stack on Cent OS, excellent combo, they have made a great business model with a Lucence-based index engine.
+* Working on Elastic Search - ELK stack on Cent OS, excellent combo, they have made a great ecosystem with a Lucence-based index engine.
 * A bit of play with RedHat [Ansible](https://www.ansible.com/) Platform -- Very promising
-* Checking PSGI as a CGI replacement, looks promising as a good middle layer
-* Checking out Modern Perl frameworks like Dancer2, Mojolious, and Catalyst, are they useful or just overhead for bigger projects?
+* Checking out Modern Perl frameworks like Dancer2, Mojolious, and Catalyst, are they useful or just overhead for bigger projects? and how they deal with legacy migration?
 * Checking out new programming lang [Raku](https://www.raku.org/) (Perl 6 -> Raku), progress, future?
 * Learning more on Probabilistic Graphical models
 * Learned about a joint probability distribution, Conditional Probability Distribution